Remo Rossi: Representative works

-The Ateliers: belly button of fine arts in Locarno
+The Ateliers

 In 1959 Remo Rossi began constructing his complex of Ateliers in via Nessi.
 These ateliers became the gathering point of local and international artists and hosted famous names who became close friends of Remo such as Jean Arp, Otto Charles Bänniger, Jacob Probst, Hans Richter Fritz Glarner, Italo Valenti, Ingeborg Lüscher, Gudrun Müller, Marco Gurtner, Pedro Pedrazzini, Ernesto Ornati and many others.

-Relevant public duties
+Public duties

 From 1962 to 1972 Remo Rossi assumed the duty of general officer for Switzerland at the Biennale di Venezia.
 In 1965 he promoted the Contemporary arts museum at the Castello visconteo, a museum of which he became curator.
 This museum was started also thanks to the donation by the Arp's to whom Remo was bound by a profound friendship.
 The works displayed at that museum represent one of the highest points in the city's art collection.

 In 1966 Remo Rossi became a member of the Board of the foundation Pro Arte and in 1969 he became also a member of the Board of the foundation Gottfried Keller.
 In 1948 Remo became a member of the Swiss federal commission for fine arts, a commission of which he became vice-president in 1954 and then president from 1969 until 1979.
 Some of his critical circles have defined that presidency period as conducted with a "dictatorial" attitude by Remo Rossi.
 Knowing the robust character of Remo, this definition is not that much surprising.

-A half century career
+Exhibitions

 Remo Rossi participated in a very large number of collective exhibits, both in Switzerland and abroad, and he was granted numerous awards in his over fifty years of artistic career.
 The last exhibit in chronological order was at the Villa Malpensata in Lugano just after his death (1983).

+Death

 Remo Rossi died in Bern in 1982 and was buried in the cemetery of Locarno in the family tomb that is graced by the Croce fiorita (flowering cross, 1968) sculpted by Remo himself.
 A redimensioned version of the Croce fiorita was an official gift of the Swiss Confederation to Pope Paul VI when he visited Geneva in 1969.